Rethinking Weight Tying: Pseudo-Inverse Tying for LM Stable Training and Updates: Experiments

-\paragraph{Models} We evaluate with a family of openly released GPT LMs, \emph{Cerebras-GPT}~\citep{dey2023cerebras} at 111M, 256M, 590M, and 1.3B parameters.
-Compared with GPT-2~\citep{yenduri2023generative}, Cerebras-GPT better fits our focus, including tied weighting and no-bias LM head, meanwhile all model layer follow same design.
-We also evaluate a group of models at 133M, 303M, 613M, and 1.17B parameters that we train from scratch, marked as \emph{Scratch}.
-These models span on-device to edge-server scales and provide controlled settings to test whether interface constraints matter most during early optimization.
+\paragraph{Models} We evaluate two groups of models.
+The first group contains diverse checkpoints for continued pretraining, including Granite~\cite{Soule_Bergmann_2025} and Qwen3~\cite{yang2025qwen3}, each with base and instruct variants.
+The second group contains scaled models for both continued and from-scratch pretraining: openly released \emph{Cerebras-GPT}~\cite{dey2023cerebras} models at 256M, 590M, and 1.3B parameters, and Llama-like models at 303M, 613M, and 1.2B parameters that we train from random initialization.
+Compared with GPT-2~\cite{yenduri2023generative}, Cerebras-GPT better fits our controlled continued-pretraining setting because it uses tied embeddings, a no-bias LM head, and a consistent layer design across scales.
+Together, these models span on-device to edge-server scales and allow us to test when structural token-interface constraints are most useful.